jasonpakk/nuggets/README.md

 The [maps](maps/README.md) subdirectory contains available for testing.
 We contributed a new map for testing, and the map is titled `TEAM_JEN_MAP.txt`

+The [log](log/README.md) subdirectory contains output logfiles for the test cases that we ran for the Nuggets Project.

 The [images](images/README.md) subdirectory contains images and files used for the documentation of the Nuggets Project.

 ## Testing